 - 5.1 Employment. - 5.11 Hiring.
 The Board authorizes the President of the Component to hire all unclassified staff employees (exclusive of administrative officers), all classified staff employees, and other non-faculty personnel who are paid on a monthly or hourly basis.
-The employment of unclassified staff employees is subject to ratification by the Chancellor and the Board of Regents.
-All employees hired under the authority of this Subsection shall serve without a fixed term and at the pleasure of the President. - 5.111 All hiring shall be made on the basis of merit.
+All employees hired under the authority of this Subparagraph shall serve without a fixed term and at the pleasure of the President. - 5.111 All hiring shall be made on the basis of merit.
 The President of the Component may investigate the character, integrity, scholastic attainment, and other qualifications of prospective employees before hiring them or before exercising any delegated authority for hiring them. - 5.112 As provided in the Constitution of the State of Texas, Article I, Section 4, and by statute, no religious qualification shall be required for appointment to any office or position connected with the System or any Component thereof. - 5.113 There shall be full compliance with statutory provisions requiring notification to employees. - 5.114 Each Component may require a pre-employment, postoffer physical examination of applicants to be employed in regular positions if the physical examination is required of all applicants for a particular job position.
-Examinations for those applicants whose duties will require the handling of food will be administered in accordance with the Americans with Disabilities Act and the regulations adopted pursuant to the Act.
-Each Component may use the results of physical examinations to make job decisions in compliance with the Act and its regulations.
-The physical examinations may be made at the health center of the Component at which the applicant will be employed.
-If such center does not exist, the physical examination will be performed by qualified medical personnel approved by the Component.
+The expense of the examination will be paid by the Component. - 5.12 Salaries.
+The salary of each employee covered by Subparagraph 5.11 of this Chapter shall be set by the President of the Component and in accordance with the approved budgets. - 5.2 Terminations.
+The President of each Component shall have the authority to terminate at any time the employment of any employee covered by Subparagraph 5.11 of this Chapter. - 5.3 Absences.
+The President of each Component shall adopt policies and guidelines covering the authorized absences for all personnel covered by Paragraph 5 of this Chapter.
+Such policies and guidelines shall be in accordance with the provisions of current statutes and these Rules and Regulations (see Subparagraph 2.51 of this Chapter).